Hunger is here in Western New York.

 In any given month, the Food Bank assists as many as 139,780 individuals, including more than 45,340 households, 54,445 children and infants and 18,370 seniors.

-Hunger does not belong to any one demographic.
+The face of hunger may surprise you.
 Those who are hungry include hard-working families trying desperately to make ends meet.
 It includes seniors who worked all their lives only to discover that their fixed income has made it necessary for them to choose between heating their home and a hot meal.
 It includes children who have to arrive at school hungry because their parents cannot afford to feed them breakfast.